 - The Massachusetts Gaming Commission provides resources and support for those who may have a gambling problem, or may be at risk to develop one

 - The Commission and affiliated researchers are committed to tracking the incidence and trends of problem gambling in Massachusetts, particularly in host and surrounding communities

 Responsible gaming is the provision of gambling services in a way that seeks to minimize the harm to customers and the community associated with gambling.

 GameSense is an innovative and comprehensive Responsible Gaming strategy adopted by the Massachusetts Gaming Commission as part of its mission to encourage responsible play and mitigate problem gambling.
 GameSense combines recommendations on responsible gaming techniques with interactive tools and exhibits meant to engage patrons at Massachusetts casino gaming facilities and online at GameSenseMA.com.

 Each gaming establishment is required by statute to provide on-site space (the GameSense Info Center) for player education.
 There, patrons can learn about myths associated with gambling, the odds of the games they are playing, take a break, and seek support from a GameSense Advisor.
 The Commission is working with casino operators to ensure that responsible gaming signage and information is available to direct patrons to the GameSense Info Center.

-As required by statute, a Voluntary Self-Exclusion Program is available to assist patrons who recognize they have experienced a loss of control over their gambling and wish to invoke external controls.
+As required by statute, Voluntary Self-Exclusion is available to assist patrons who recognize they have experienced a loss of control over their gambling and wish to invoke external controls.
 The program enables participants to voluntarily exclude themselves from all Massachusetts gaming venues for a pre-determined length of time.
 For more information on Voluntary Self-Exclusion, please click here.

 Problem gambling is characterized by gambling behavior which leads to a continuum of adverse consequences for the gambler, others, and the community.